jonny-sexton/ud810/solutions/ps1/readme.md

 First off, I set the minimum radius to 20, so that fine grain stuff e.g. noise wouldn't be searched for.
 Then I modified the algorithm to accomodate different radius sizes, by adding a 3rd dimension to the accumulator array, and for each edge pixel voting once for each radius size.

-It works quite well and I am sure that by further tweaking the parameters it would be possible to get rid of the incorrect circles.
+I am pleased with the results, further tweaking of the parameters would make it possible to get rid of the incorrect circles.

 ## Question 8